 Cashing Out B

-When betting an Any 7 many players will use the phrase “big red” in place of “any seven” because it’s written on the table in red letters.
-E.g. “Can I have $1 big red?”
-They phrase it that way as a courtesy to the other players so they don’t hear “seven”.
-It’s only ok for players to say “seven” during the Comeout Roll when the majority of players are on the Pass Line and it wins for them.
+When betting an Any 7, many players will use the phrase “big red” in place of “any seven” because it’s written on the table in red letters.
+E.g., “Can I have $1 big red?”
+They phrase it that way as a courtesy to the other players, so they don’t hear “seven.”
+It’s only ok for players to say “seven” during the Comeout Roll when most players are on the Pass Line, and it wins for them.